 If tacos and burritos and burritos are your thing, Taco Stand is the way to go.
 This little chain has only been open since 2016 but is already building up a strong name for itself.
 With amazing tacos at great prices, you’ll have earnt this treat after a hard days surf.

 Kotija Jr has a number of outlets around the area and again provide awesome Mexican meals.
 Their burritos are definitely the standout items on their menu, and thankfully, they’re pretty big so you can enjoy them for much longer.

 Coffee Coffee in Leucadia is a hip coffeehouse offering hand-roasted beans, locally sourced teas & pastries, plus outdoor seating.
 The distinctive yellow Leucadia wall outside will definitely catch your eye.

 Swami’s Cafe in Encinitas has nine different locations to choose from, but their menu is impressive.
 With something on the menu to please everyone, it is a great choice for if you are in a disagreement about where to eat with your fellow travelers.

 Lotus Cafe and Juice Bar is a good option for people looking for vegan or vegetarian options, as it has plenty, and they’re happy to make adjustments to your meal to suit your requirements too.
 With a wide range of food options, this is another great crowd-pleasing option.

 Enjoyed our Complete Guide to Surfing Encinitas in California?
-Check out all of our Surfing Destination Guides here.
+Check out all of our Surf Travel Guides for California here.